 If you have a skin rash due to yeast, the best thing that you can do is to keep the area dry and dab away any sweat that you may have on the area.
 The organism can’t flourish in dry conditions.

 When To See The Doctor

-It would be wise to see a doctor when you first start seeing any of the different types of yeast infections symptoms.
+It would be wise to seek medical care and advice when you first start seeing any of the different types of yeast infection symptoms.
 The doctor will be able to prescribe medication or creams that will quickly destroy the fungus and alleviate your condition.

-If yeast infection treatment is delayed treatment for too long, the yeast may spread to your mouth and you will develop thrush.
+An untreated yeast infection may spread to your mouth and you will develop thrush.
 This is a highly unpleasant situation to be in.
 You will develop thick, white patches on your mouth and tongue.
 Not only can this be embarrassing but it can be painful and eating will be challenging to say the least.

-Unlike vaginal yeast infections which can be treated at home with self-care, thrush requires medical attention.
+Unlike vaginal yeast infections which can be treated with a yeast infection home remedy, thrush requires medical attention.
 If your rashes are accompanied with nausea, fever and vomiting, you will definitely want to see a doctor.
 These kind of yeast infection symptoms are much more serious and must get immediate medical attention.